Collin-Brock/Combat-Robotics/README.md

 null is a hobbyweight robot that uses two independent egg beater style weapons.

 # Revision 2 (Under Construction)
-For my next revision of null FreeCAD released the 1.1 update.
+For my next revision of null, FreeCAD released the 1.1 update.
 Because of this, and since the redesign would not share any components, I migrated from onshape back to FreeCAD.
 Finally, FreeCAD had the ability to create a main sketch that could be reference for all other components.

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/nullV2MainSketch.PNG" alt="null CAD" width="600" height="400">

-I took this top down modeling method to its extreme.
+I took this top-down modeling method to its extreme.
 All the important parameters went into the VarSet (a collection of variables and properties).
-I also found the iterative sketch solver to be very robust, I was able to designate constraints and belt lengths and parametrically derive the position of each of the pullies.
-Using the Gear add in I also was able to create the HTD3 belts and parametrically derive the rest from those generated shapes.
+I also found the iterative sketch solver to be very robust; I was able to designate constraints and belt lengths and parametrically derive the position of each of the pulleys.
+Using the Gear add-in, I also was able to create the HTD3 belts and parametrically derive the rest from those generated shapes.
 Now I can change the drive gearing on the fly!
 I used this extensively to pack the robot into the smallest possible package.

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/nullV2CAD.png" alt="null CAD" width="600" height="400">
 The wheels needed to be geared down just a bit more, so I took a small 1:4 gearbox driving pulley in the middle of the wheels driving the front wheels from the inside and the back from the middle.
 The only shared component between this version and the first is the weapons, as these were the most difficult to manufacture.
 The external pieces are made of carbon fiber and Overture's High Speed 95A TPU.
 All the armor components are held on with M5 aluminum standoffs, and the TPU is screwed into with tri-lobe screws for plastics.